becketalservices/cnx_cp_filebrowser/README.md

 check the output for errors.

-# 3 Create basic Docker image manually
+# 2.2 Create direcotry manually
 I did not include the source files into this repository, you need to download and extract them first.

 Please check the license information about WebFileSys on the bottom of the [About WebFileSys](http://www.webfilesys.de/webfilesys-home/webfilesys.html) page.